jeweller1980stepanets/NeuraSampleApp/README.md

 ## IOS

-cordova platform add ios

-### You must register app in Firebase and download GoogleService-Info.plist and add it to root catalog
+> You must register app in Firebase and download GoogleService-Info.plist and add it to root catalog

 cordova platform add ios